paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

 (2) **Ineligibility for Federal funds** — A partnership referred to in paragraph (1) that Congress does not designate as described in that paragraph shall be ineligible to receive Federal funds under this chapter.

+### Statutory Notes

+#### Amendments
+2024—Subsec. (e)(1).
+Pub.
+L. 118–198, § 202(1)(A), inserted “, subject to paragraph (3),” after “October 30, 2020, and” in introductory provisions.

+Subsec. (e)(3).
+Pub.
+L. 118–198, § 202(1)(B), added par.
+(3).

+Subsec. (f).
+Pub.
+L. 118–198, § 202(2), amended subsec. (f) generally.
+Prior to amendment, text read as follows: “Congress shall have the exclusive authority to designate or modify a Partnership.”

 <a id="section-8205"></a>
 ## § 8205.
 Fish habitat conservation projects
 **(a) Submission to Board** Not later than March 31 of each year, each Partnership shall submit to the Board a list of priority fish habitat conservation projects recommended by the Partnership for annual funding under this chapter.

-**(b) Recommendations by Board** Not later than July 1 of each year, the Board shall submit to the Secretary a priority list of fish habitat conservation projects that includes a description, including estimated costs, of each project that the Board recommends that the Secretary approve and fund under this chapter for the following fiscal year.
+**(b) Recommendations by Board** Not later than July 1 of each year, the Board shall submit to the Secretary a priority list of fish habitat conservation projects that includes a description, including estimated costs, of each project that the Board recommends that the Secretary approve and fund under this chapter.

 **(c) Criteria for project selection** The Board shall select each fish habitat conservation project recommended to the Secretary under subsection (b) after taking into consideration, at a minimum, the following information: